idkguedess/WeatherEventStore/README.md

 ### INITIALIZATION GUIDE

 1. Start ActiveMQ (For details check ([ActiveMQ - Getting Started](https://activemq.apache.org/getting-started))
-2. Execute first the EventStoreBuilder once you have opened a connection with the broker.
+2. Execute EventStoreBuilder once you have opened a connection with the broker.
 3. Execute PredictionProvider.